• Home

 How do you fix soggy stuffing?

-If your stuffing is a little soggy when the turkey breast is done, placing it in the oven uncovered help dry it out.
+If your stuffing is a little soggy when the turkey breast is done, placing it in the oven uncovered will help dry it out.
 Spread it out on a cookie sheet and bake for 5-10 minutes in preheated 350 degree oven.
 It will be perfect!

 Can leftover dressing be frozen?